 Learn by Doing" educational programs, field trips can provide essential, real life contact with instructional and experiential subjects, increasing the value of the learning experience overall.
+It is impossible to eliminate all risks entirely.
+However, advanced planning can help minimize exposures.
+The following information is designed to be a guide to assist Cal Maritime faculty and staff in making a reasonable effort to ensure a safe educational experience for the students participating in the activity.

 Field trips include required activities outside the regularly scheduled class room/laboratory environment led by the faculty and/or university staff.
 Field activities include travel related to participation in university programs such as professional societies, student affairs student programs, intercollegiate athletic competitions, judging competitions, etc.